Leveraging Self-Supervised Audio-Visual Pretrained Models to Improve Vocoded Speech Intelligibility in Cochlear Implant Simulation: Methods

 \subsubsection{\bfseries Data Preprocessing}

-The model takes the visual stream of detected lip images from the target speaker $v(t)$, the noisy speech $x(t)$ as input and outputs the enhanced speech $\hat{s}(t)$ for the target speaker while suppressing noise sources.
+The model takes the visual stream of detected lip images from the target speaker $v(t)$, the noisy speech $x(t)$ as input, and outputs the enhanced speech $\hat{s}(t)$ for the target speaker while suppressing noise signals.

-{\bfseries Audio Preprocessing.} In this study, the noisy speech signal $x(t)$ is first transformed into spectrograms using the Short-Time Fourier Transform (STFT).
+{\bfseries Audio Preprocessing.} In this study, the noisy speech signal $x(t)$ is first transformed into spectrograms using the Short-Time Fourier Transform (STFT) with an FFT size of 512, a window length of 400, and a hop size of 160.
 Subsequently, the $log1p$ function ($log1p(z)$ = log(1+$z$)) is applied to these spectrograms to extract $log1p$ spectral features.
 It has been demonstrated in our prior research that these $log1p$ spectral features outperform conventional log power spectral features in terms of SE performance \cite{hung2022boosting, fu12boosting}.
-As shown in Fig. \ref{SSL}, the noisy $log1p$ spectral features are multiplied by the estimated mask to produce enhanced speech, as shown in Eq. (\ref{2}).
-The mask is generated by our SSL-AVSE system, which is based on AV-Hubert and takes the video signal, $v(t)$, along with the noisy speech signal, $x(t)$, as input.
+As shown in Fig. \ref{SSL}, the noisy $log1p$ spectral features are multiplied by the estimated mask to produce enhanced speech.
+The mask is generated by the SSL-AVSE system, which is based on AV-Hubert and takes the video signal, $v(t)$, along with the noisy speech signal, $x(t)$, as input.

-{\bfseries Video Preprocessing.} The video signal, $v(t)$, is comprised of the sequential images sampled at 25 fps and are cropped around the target speaker's mouth region of interest (ROI).
-This is determined with a facial landmark detector consisting of a two-dimensional Face Alignment Network (FAN)\cite{bulat2017far}.
-Assuming a 3-second video clip at 25 fps, we can obtain a total of 75 lip images from the target speaker.
+{\bfseries Video Preprocessing.} The video signal, $v(t)$, is comprised of sequential images sampled at 50 frames per second (fps), cropped around the target speaker's mouth region of interest (ROI).
+The ROI is detected using a facial landmark detector based on a two-dimensional Face Alignment Network (FAN) \cite{bulat2017far}, center-cropped to 88 × 88 pixels, and normalized using [0, 255] scaling followed by standardization with mean 0 and standard deviation 1.